laurentS/slowapi/docs/index.md

 Supported now:

 - Single and multiple `limit` decorator on endpoint functions to apply limits
-- redis, memcached and memory backends to track your limits (memory as a fallback)
+- Redis, memcached and memory backends to track your limits (memory as a fallback)
-- support for sync and async HTTP endpoints
+- Support for sync and async HTTP endpoints
 - Support for shared limits across a set of routes
 - Support for default global limit
+- Support for a custom cost per hit

 # Limitations and known issues